scalabli/quo/docs/full_screen_apps.rst

  container(content, bind=True, full_screen=True)

-The following container objects take a ``modal`` argument :class:`~quo.layout.VSplit`, :class:`~quo.layout.HSplit`,
+:class:`~quo.layout.VSplit` and :class:`~quo.layout.HSplit` take a ``modal`` argument.

 Setting ``modal=True`` makes what is called a **modal** container.
 Normally, a child container would inherit its parent key bindings.
 This does not apply to **modal** containers.

 Consider a **modal** container (e.g. :class:`~quo.layout.VSplit`)
 is child of another container, its parent.
-Any key bindings from the parent are not taken into account if the **modal** container (child) has the focus.
+Any key bindings from the parent are not taken into account if the **modal** container (subset) has the focus.

 This is useful in a complex layout, where many controls have their own key bindings, but you only want to enable the key bindings for a certain region of the layout.

 The global key bindings are always active.

 Window
 ^^^^^^^^
-Container that holds a control.
+:class:`~quo.layout.Window` is a :class:`~quo.layout.Container` that wraps a :class:`~quo.layout.UIControl`, like a :class:`~quo.layout.BufferControl` or :class:`~quo.layout.FormattedTextControl`.

 **Parameters**
     - ``content`` - :class:`.UIControl` instance.